Our range of Presets use Split Toning incorporated into them, so definitely check those out if you want to see a wide variety.

 I add a little contrast first, anywhere from +20 to +30 should be enough.

-Then, I put my Highlights all the way down and my Shadows all the way up.
+Then, I put my Highlights down and my Shadows up.

-With Blacks and Whites, I hold Alt then click on the Slider.
-You will see you screen Turn all White for the Black Slider and all Black for the White Slider, what you do is slide the Black to minus until you start to see Black dots appear on the White Screen, don’t go too far you want them to just start to appear.
-Then, do the exact same for the White Slider, only this time you slide right toward plus instead of minus.
+With Blacks and Whites, I hold Alt then select or choose the hue Slider.
+You will see you screen Turn all White for the Black Slider and all Black for the White Slider, what you do is slide the Black to minus until you start to see Black dots appear on the White balance Screen, don’t go too far you want them to just start to appear.
+Then, do the exact same for the White balance Slider, only this time you slide right toward plus instead of minus.
+Choose sliders wisely and remember there are various colors that aren’t used more often such as blue, yellow, sepia, etc.

 Now add a little Vibrance and Clarity, anywhere round +30 should be fine.